kanishka-linux/rpi-utilities/README.md

 * After changing above files one needs to restart the application or simply reboot the RPi.
 * Before changing config files manually, if possible backup the original.
 Wrong values can leave the application un-workable on the RPi.
 * If you've mouse/keyboard attached to the RPi, then one can change settings from the GUI itself without directly fiddling with config files.

+#### Is it possible to install kawaii-player on RPi 3 models?

+* Installing kawaii-player is not a problem on RPi 3.
+One can follow regular instructions as given in the README of the kawaii-player for installing it on debian/ubuntu based systems.
+But in RPi 3 models main problem is getting `mpv/libmpv` to work, with support for hardware decoding of videos.
+For this, one needs to update RPi firmware first and then needs to compile and install mpv from the source to get the proper video playback.
+Moreover there is no support for hardware decoding of H.265 videos.
+One can also try mpv binary to get the video playback.
+If one is interested in the audio playback only then mpv available in the official repository is more than enough - which will be installed automatically during installation of kawaii-player.